effectfully/inference-in-agda/UnificationInAgda.lagda.md

   _ = λ n m -> n `divᵖ` m
 ```

-which clearly has to be the case as `m` is an argument to a data constructor (`suc`) and the application (`suc m`) is an argument to a type constructor (`Promote`) and type and data constructors are inference-friendly due to being invertible as we discussed before.
+which clearly has to be the case as `m` is an argument to a data constructor (`suc`) and the application (`suc m`) is an argument to a type constructor (`Promote`) and type and data constructors are inference-friendly due to them being invertible as we discussed before.

 A test: